fivestars/aladdin-demo/README.md

 If the cpu utilization percentage of a pod exceeds 50%, the autoscaler will spin up new pods until each pod has a below 50% cpu utilization.
 This utilization percentage is quite low for purposes of demonstration.
 By default, autoscaler will check on the pods every 30 seconds.
 This can be changed through the controller manager's `--horizontal-pod-autoscaler-sync-period` flag.

-We also add a `busyResource` in [run.py](app/run.py), which performs a CPU intensive operation upon get request to force autoscaling.
+We also add a `BusyResource` in [run.py](app/run.py), which performs a CPU intensive operation upon get request to force autoscaling.

-    class busyResource(object):
+    class BusyResource(object):
         def on_get(self, req, resp):
             n = 0.0001
             for i in range(1000000):